gitbush/tenant_share/readme.md

 ### Compatibility

-Full details about compatibility tests can be found in my [testing folder](testing/?raw=true), which includes results from Chrome's DevTools Audit report as well.

 To ensure a broad range of users can successfully use the site, I tested it across the 6 major browsers in both desktop and mobile configuration.